Black Myth: Wukong: Development

-Black Myth: Wukong was first announced with a trailer showcasing gameplay from its pre-alpha build on August 20, 2020.
+Game Science unveiled Black Myth: Wukong with a trailer showcasing gameplay from its pre-alpha build on August 20, 2020.
 The trailer demonstrated the game built on Unreal Engine 4.
-It showed the protagonist exploring the environment and fighting various foes in the level for Black Wind Mountain.
-Game Science released the video on social media without contacting any video game media outlets beforehand.
+It showed the protagonist exploring the environment and fighting various foes.
+It featured the level for Black Wind Mountain.
+The studio released the video on social media without contacting media outlets.
 Within one day, the trailer amassed nearly 2 million views on YouTube and 10 million views on Bilibili.
 The studio's intention was to attract potential employees to help build the game.
 The trailer therefore deliberately presented the Black Wind Mountain level in its current state of development, rather than being modified specifically for the demonstration.
-The development team started with seven people and had about thirty people around the time of the announcement.
+The team started with seven people and had about thirty people around the time of the announcement.
 In the past, they recruited within their own personal network, but they realized that this approach was not enough for the project.
 The trailer's popularity far exceeded their expectations and resulted in over 10 thousand applicants, but they maintained their plans to recruit between ten and fifteen people for the time being to avoid expanding too quickly and losing sight of their original vision.
 By the end of the development, as shown by the game's end credits, the team had grown to 140 members.

 The development team scanned scenes such as the Thousand-Armed Guanyin statue, part of the Dazu Rock Carvings, for the game.

 The performances of Yin Kai and other actors were motion captured for the game.

-Black Myth: Wukong was developed on Unreal Engine 5.
-Initially, development began on its predecessor, Unreal Engine 4.
-The move to the newer version was revealed through a trailer on August 20, 2021.
-A spokesperson from Game Science explained that, in 2021, they had switched to Unreal Engine 5 as this would help with their pursuit of realism in the style.
+Black Myth: Wukong was built using Unreal Engine 5.
+It was initially built using the engine's predecessor, Unreal Engine 4.
+In 2021, the developers made the switch to Unreal Engine 5.
+The move to the newer engine further supported the goal of achieving a high degree of realism in the style.

-In designing the environment, the team conducted on-site studies of various real-world locations in cooperation with local cultural institutions.
-They created scans of scenes, such as buildings and statues, from numerous locations to incorporate into the design.
+In designing the environment, the developers conducted on-site studies of various real-world locations in cooperation with local cultural institutions.
+They created scans of scenes, including buildings and statues, from numerous locations that contributed to the design.
 Over the course of four years, they traveled extensively across China to carry out this work.
-In the first year, Yang Qi and other team members scouted various locations to determine a scanning plan.
-The overall effort resulted in an expansive asset library that far exceeded the game's actual needs.
+In the first year, Yang Qi and others scouted various locations to determine a scanning plan.
+The overall effort resulted in an expansive library of assets that far exceeded the game's actual needs.

 Motion capture of performances by several actors was used to animate the movements of different characters.
 The actor Yin Kai, who is a martial arts practitioner, provided the motion capture for the Destined One and several other characters.
 Most of his performances were for actions done by the protagonist during combat.